jaikrishnavr/crm_frontend_demo/README.md

-# if the the git command (git add .) not work
+# If the the git command (git add .) not work

-please use this git command  (git config --global core.autocrlf input ) this commend will fix that problem
+please use this git command

+* git config --global core.autocrlf input

+this command will fix that problem

-## Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).